AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

-This is the most basic product type, a physical item with a single SKU.
+The most basic product type, a physical item with a single SKU.
-Simple products have a variety of pricing and of input controls which makes it possible to sell variations of the product.
+Simple products have various pricing and input controls which makes it possible to sell variations of the product.
 Simple products can be used in association with grouped, bundle, and configurable products.
 A simple product with custom options is sometimes referred to as a composite product.

 _Term attributes:_

-* _Field: magento software, product_
+* _Field: commerce software, product_
 * _Related terms: product types_

 ### SKU